kramse/kramse-labs/README.md

 Always use a firewall on your laptop, both for trainings and in general.

 Minimum requirements for pc’s:
-* Modern CPU with virtualisation available
+* Modern CPU with virtualization available
 * at least 8GB RAM
 * 100 GB free storage